timescale/docs/mst/grafana-mst.md

 1. In the [MST account][mst-login] `Services` view, click the Managed Service for TimescaleDB service that you want to add as a data source for the Grafana service.
-1. In the `Overview` tab for the service go to `Service Integrations` section.
+1. In the `Overview` tab for the service go to the `Service Integrations` section.
 1. Click the `Set up integration` button.
 1. In the `Available service integrations for TimescaleDB` dialog, click the `Use Integration` button for `Datasource`.